 Evaluation of GRADIOR, a cognitive rehabilitation application for dementia

-Within INDUCT Martina is focusing on evaluation of cognitive rehabilitation programme GRADIOR in people with dementia and MCI, which is also a topic of her PhD at University of Salamanca (Spain).
+Within INDUCT Alejandra is focusing on evaluation of cognitive rehabilitation program GRADIOR in people with dementia and MCI, which is also a topic of her PhD at University of Salamanca (Spain).

 |Start date||September 2016|

-ESR15 will develop a clinical trial comparing GRADIOR to usual care in people with mild dementia.
+ESR15 develops a research project associated with the evaluation of the effectiveness of the use of new technologies such as the Gradior in cognitive rehabilitation in people with mild dementia and MCI through the implementation of a randomized clinical trial.
 ESR 15 will also translate, adapt and trial GRADIOR in the Netherlands.
 The GRADIOR software developed by the IDES is used in over 450 centres at national and international level within the social and health sector.
 It can remotely assess neuropsychology problems and allow the professional to tailor the interventions to the specific cognitive difficulties of the person with dementia.
 Within a rehabilitation program it is designed to train attention, perception, language, reasoning and memory.
 However, the effectiveness of GRADIOR has not been evaluated in depth.

 The results will provide an evaluation of GRADIOR as an application suitable for remote evaluation and rehabilitation of cognitive problems.
 It will also (in collaboration with ESR9 and ESR10) provide a translation & second evaluation of GRADIOR providing evidence about how adaptable and transferable it is to other languages and settings.